RapidsAtHKUST/UNIPAR/README.md

 Miminizer based partitioning files [*intermediate file*]

 De Bruijn subgraph files [optional]:
-Users can choose to output constructed De Bruijn graph if they only needed the raw graph instead of the unitigs
+Users can choose to output constructed De Bruijn graph if they only needed the raw graph instead of the unitigs.

-The number of subgraph files is a user defined parameter, and set to 512 by default
+The number of subgraph files is a user defined parameter, and set to 512 by default.

-Output of subgraph files is turned off by default
+Output of subgraph files is turned off by default.

 **Unitig files** [*this is the output results of UNIPAR*]:
 The total number of unitig files equals to the total number of processors run with UNIPAR.